hchen626/python/README.md

 # python
-Learning Python
-Taking a course at edX on Analyzing Data with Python
+Taking a Python course at edX